d1manson/jsonl-schema-validator/README.md

 # json-schema-validator

-A command line utility written in Rust to validate json-newline files against a schema, fast.
+A command line utility, `jsonsv`, written in Rust to validate json-newline files against a schema, fast.

-This tool **does not validate that the json is spec-compliant**, rather it validates that the json matches a custom schema.
+This tool **does not validate that the json is [spec](https://www.json.org/json-en.html)-compliant**, rather it validates that the json matches a custom schema, i.e. with keys that have values of specific types (string, INT64, date string etc.).

-Test, and then install the `jsonsv` cli util with:
+## Installing

+Binaries are provided in the [Github releases](https://github.com/d1manson/jsonl-schema-validator/releases) for Windows, ARM Macs, and Linux, but if you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) on your machine it's probably best to checkout the code and then test and install it with:

 ```bash
 cargo test
 cargo install --path .
 ```

+## Usage
 Define a schema in a json file like this:

 ```json